 Network I/O We conducted further experiments with the network I/O benchmark Iperf to gain more insight on the performance overhead of XenServer's credit-based scheduler and its performance isolation.
 More precisely, the goal of these experiments was to demonstrate how the additional overhead introduced by the hypervisor to handle I/O requests is distributed among the running VMs.
 To this end, we executed four VMs, two VMs running CPU Mark and two VMs with Iperf.
-We pinned them pairwise on two physical cores, i.e., core $c_0$ executed a pair of the CPU VM and Iperf VM and a different available core $c_x$ the other pair.
+We pinned them pairwise on two physical cores, i.e., core c_0 executed a pair of the CPU VM and Iperf VM and a different available core c_x the other pair.
 The CPU benchmark was executed on both VMs, simultaneously and the network I/O benchmark was started separately on one VM.
-This symmetric setup allows us to compare the results of VMs executed on $c_0$ (where the DomO is executed) with the results on the different corex.
+This symmetric setup allows us to compare the results of VMs executed on c_0 (where the Dom0 is executed) with the results on the different core_x.

-Fig. 4.
-CPU benchmark results for 24 VMs executed without (a) and with (b) core affinity.
+Figure 4: CPU benchmark results for 24 VMs executed without (a) and with (b) core affinity.

-Fig. 5.
-CPU benchmark results of two VMs executed on $core_0$ and $core_x$ when network I/O is received by the VM running on $core_x$ .
+Figure 5: CPU benchmark results of two VMs executed on $core_0$ and $core_x$ when network I/O is received by the VM running on $core_x$.

-One would expect that there is no performance effect on the VMs running on $c_0$ when the Iperf VM on $c_x$ executes network I/O. However, the results show that the performance of the VM running the CPU benchmark on $c_0$ drops up to 13% when the VM on $c_x$ is executing the network I/O benchmark.
-Figure 5 depicts the CPU benchmark results of VMs executed on $core_0$ (o) and $core_x$ (+), showing that the benchmark rating of the VM on $core_0$ drops, although its paired VM is idle.
-Because VMs executed on other cores than $c_0$ did not exhibit this behavior, this indicates that Dom0 mainly uses $c_0$ to handle I/O. This causes a slight performance drop for VMs simultaneously executed on $c_0$ , i.e., about 1% on average.
-This drop could further increase if other virtual machines on other cores receive network load.
-However, this is part of further research.
+One would expect that there is no performance effect on the VMs running on c_0 when the Iperf VM on c_x executes network I/O. However, the results show that the performance of the VM running the CPU benchmark on c_0 drops up to 13% when the VM on c_x is executing the network I/O benchmark.
+Figure 5 depicts the CPU benchmark results of VMs executed on $core_0$ (o) and $core_x$ (+).
+The second VM on $core_x$ receives the network load, hence the benchmark rating of the VM sharing this core drops significantly.
+But also the benchmark rating of the VM on core0 drops, although its paired VM is idle.
+Because VMs executed on other cores than c_0 did not exhibit this behavior, this indicates that Dom0 mainly uses c_0 to handle I/O. This causes a slight performance drop for VMs simultaneously executed on c_0 , i.e., about 1% on average.
+However, this drop could further increase if further machines on other cores receive network load.
+We did not execute these scalability experiments as this would require further network interfaces to generate network load on further Iperf VMs.
+However, this is an interesting question for future work as well as the question if this effect can be observed on other hypervisors too, which will be discussed in the following section.